-The LEAP program aims to support students NSW high school students from refugee backgrounds who strive for higher education.
+The Learning Education Aspiration Participation (LEAP) Macquarie Mentoring program aims to support NSW high school students from refugee backgrounds who strive for higher education.
 Macquarie University students work with the students, furthering the school students' knowledge about the tertiary education system in Australia, broadening and raising their aspirations towards further study, and empowering them to make informed decisions about their future.

 Refugee Action Support (RAS)

 Ready Arrive Work (RAW)

 Ready Arrive Work (RAW) is a vocational program for recently arrived students from a refugee background.
 RAW comprises school based activities, workplace and community engagement events.
 Students are assisted to explore vocational learning pathways in a supportive and positive environment to gain a better understanding of employment, workplaces, career planning and the pathways which can lead to a successful career after completing school.

 Beginning School Well

 Beginning School Well is an initiative developed by the NSW Department of Education to support refugee children and their families when they start school.
 The program aims to strengthen the confidence and resilience of refugee families, and foster a sense of belonging in communities.